 To rehabilitate a defaulted student loan, you must make nine payments within 20 days of the due date over the course of ten months.
 The servicer will set the amount of the payments.

 First, the servicer will find 150% of the poverty level for your family size.
-Then, the servicer will then determine your "discretionary income" by subtracting the amount from your adjusted gross income (AGI) in your most recent tax return.
+Then the servicer will then determine your "discretionary income" by subtracting the amount from your adjusted gross income (AGI) in your most recent tax return.
 The payment will be equal to 15% of your discretionary income.

 If the amount is still more than you can afford, you may submit documentation of your expenses.
 The servicer can determine a lower payment by deducting reasonable expenses.
 In all cases, the payment must be at least $5 per month.

 Collection fees usually will continue to accrue on your loan as long as it is in default and can be as much as 18.5% of the loan balance.
-These fees are in addition to the interest, which will also continue to accrue.
+These fees are in addition to the interest, which will normally continue to accrue.

 Nearly all defaulted federal student loans can be consolidated into a Direct Consolidation Loan.
 Combining your student loans through consolidation is a faster and cheaper way to get out of default on federal student loans than rehabilitation.

 When you consolidate, you must choose a servicer for your loan.
-This opportunity can be an advantage if you had a bad experience with your current servicer.
-You will also select a repayment plan.
+This opportunity can be advantageous if you've had a bad experience with your current servicer.

-You will have to make three payments before consolidating unless you choose an income-based repayment plan (IBR, PAYE, REPAYE or ICR).
+You'll have to make three payments before consolidating unless you choose an income-based repayment plan (IBR, PAYE, REPAYE, or ICR).
 If you're married and applying for an income-based repayment plan, your spouse must usually also sign the request.

 A few other options for getting out of default are getting a discharge, repaying the full loan amount, or refinancing the loan.

 If you need help dealing with your servicer or need information about your available options, consider consulting with a student loan attorney or debt settlement attorney who deals with student loans.